Jmevorach/New-Shepard/README.md

 The project is named after Alan Shepard who was the first American to travel into space.
 It was also named as a playful jab at Rancher which is a program that I spent a lot of time supporting.
 Rancher is a program that manages "herds" of "cattle" while Shepard manages "flocks" of "sheep".
 A "flock" is technically the term used for an instance of a Shepard architecture and a "sheep" is an instance running within that "flock".
 Keep in mind I will use "EC2 instance" and "sheep" interchangeably and will also use "flock" and "instance of an architecture" interchangeably going forward in the rest of the documentation.

 ### Requirements
+You must have the following minimum system requirements to use Shepard.
+  * OS: Amazon Linux 2 (AL2) (it may work for other operating systems but this was what testing was done on)
+  * 2 cores; 8 GiB of RAM
+  * 16 GB of disk space

 You must have the following tools installed and set up to use Shepard.
   * [Docker](https://docs.docker.com/engine/)
   * [Python](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)